beelarr/giftgiver/README.md

 ### Gift Giver
-- A Jest and Enzyme tutorial for a React Web app.
+- A Jest and Enzyme tutorial for a React Web app using TDD.